hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 Terraform found nothing to do - and if you check, you'll find that there's no `ip_address.txt` file on the cloud shell filesystem.

-Terraform treats provisioners differently from other properties.
+Terraform treats provisioners differently from other module arguments.
 Provisioners only run when a resource is created, but adding a provisioner does not force that resource to be destroyed and recreated.
-If this is what we want, we can use `terraform taint` to tell Terraform to recreate the instance.
-Run the command `terraform taint google_compute_instance.vm_instance` now:
+Use `terraform taint` to tell Terraform to recreate the instance.

 ```bash
 terraform taint google_compute_instance.vm_instance